aiguohan/aiguohan.github.io/_pages/positions.md

 Individuals with interests in ultrasound imaging, computational imaging, acoustics, signal processing, and machine learning are encouraged to contact Aiguo Han via email.
 Applicants should include a CV and a brief description of research interests.

-Outstanding candidates may also be eligible for [Virginia Tech Presidential Postdoctoral Fellowships](https://www.research.vt.edu/about/postdoctoral-associates/virginia-tech-presidential-postdoctoral-fellowships.html).
+Outstanding candidates may also be eligible for [**Virginia Tech Presidential Postdoctoral Fellowships**](https://www.research.vt.edu/about/postdoctoral-associates/virginia-tech-presidential-postdoctoral-fellowships.html).

 ## Graduate Students
 We are always looking for **motivated PhD students** interested in ultrasound imaging, signal processing, and machine learning.
 Students with backgrounds in **electrical and computer engineering (ECE)** or **biomedical engineering (BME)** are particularly encouraged to apply.